 According to witnesses Todd made enough effort to save things from within the house, going in and out of the house, while the fire was burning, and to push his car away from the house, yet, somehow, just couldn't make an effort to save his children.
 Think about that.

 Firefighters rescued Amber, still alive.
 She died, later, in the hospital emergency room, from smoke inhalation.

-I guess Grann thought those issues unimportant.
+I guess Grann thought those issues unimportant, as Grann (and, likely, Zwick) as they went unmentioned.
 Grann for the defense.

 Here are huge numbers of contradictory statements made by Todd, wherein it is undeniable that he is lying and whereby he also makes statements obvious for a conclusion of arson:

-All, obviously, viewed as unimportant by Grann, but crucial to reality.
-Grann had access to all the witness statements, if he wanted them.
+All, obviously, viewed as unimportant by Grann (Zwick?), but crucial to reality.
+Grann (Zwick) had access to the witness statements, if he wanted them.

 p 6 Dozens of studies have shown that witnesses’ memories of events often change when they are supplied with new contextual information.
 Itiel Dror, a cognitive psychologist who has done extensive research on eyewitness and expert testimony in criminal investigations, told me, “The mind is not a passive machine.
 Once you believe in something—on you expect something—it changes the way you perceive information and the way your memory recalls it.”

 REPLY: Grann presumes, without evidence, that some earlier statements, more sympathetic to Willingham, were more credible.
 Grann wouldn't speculate that folks reflected and said, later, hey, Willingham, in reality, acted suspicious.
 Or they always were suspicious.
 Grann, for the defense.

 In fact, it is far worse than that, Neighbors tried to get Todd to go back in, to save his children, while the fire appeared quite small.
 He wouldn't.